MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

   You can change or update this certificate in the following scenarios after you deploy the NC:

-- The certificate has expired.
+- The certificate has expired
 - You want to move from a self-signed certificate to a certificate that is issued by a certificate authority (CA).

   > [!NOTE]